Two-Face(s): ionized and neutral gas winds in the local Universe: Summary and Conclusions

-The low outflow velocities (see Section \ref{ionezed}) suggest that the neutral and ionized phases of the outflowing gas remain bound to the galaxy and likely fall back to the disk.
-These "light breezes" observed in the SDSS galaxy spectra are consistent with the "gas circulation" scenario proposed by \citeauthor*{FraternaliBinney06} (2006, see also \citealp{Fraternali17} for a review).
-In this scenario, the cold gas is driven out of the disk by SF feedback, mixes with the hot halo gas, and falls back to the disk in a ballistic fashion, creating a fountain cycle.
-Such gas circulation may sustain the SF activity for a long time since the hot, metal-poor, gas in the halo cools down to the disk after mixing with the cold, metal-rich, fountain gas.
+{Finally, the low outflow velocities observed in both the neutral and ionized phases suggest that the outflowing gas remain bound to the galaxy and likely fall back to the disk with no definitive effect on gas reservoir and on the galaxy SF activity.
+These ``light breezes" observed in the SDSS galaxy spectra are consistent with the ``gas circulation" scenario (\citealp{FraternaliBinney06} and \citealp{Fraternali17} for a recent review).
+We do not find, however, any evidence of accreting re-cycling gas expected from a fountain cycle.}